ambro01/NanoporeQC/README.md

 You can access to application on: localhost:8080

+### Testing

+After start, application should be checked on test data available in test_data directory.
+There are FAST5 and FASTQ files.

 ###  Application building

 1. Build front by running 'npm run-script build' in /frontend directory.